 And now, you’ll no longer have the fear of financial overcasts caused by the creative cloud.

 If you compare the yearly pricing of Adobe and your creative suite, there isn’t much difference.
 Adobe’s Creative Cloud subscription costs $635.88 per year at $52.99 per month.

 And once you subscribe and try to cancel, they have a hefty cancelation fee too!

 Although it offers over 20 apps at this pricing, most of them remain unused and therefore not worth the money.
 However, alternative tools offer you the same level of productivity and performance at budget pricing.

 Some of the tools are either free or pocket-friendly.
 Whereas some of them are premium priced.
 But again, with a one-time payment model, you get both quality and peace of mind.

 It’s interesting to see the diversity of editing tools we now have at our disposal versus how limited they were thirty years back.

-With the advancements in AI automation and cloud computing, we can expect more robust alternatives in the future.
+With advancements in AI automation and cloud computing, we can expect more robust alternatives in the future.

-But one thing can never have an alternative – Creativity.
+But one thing can never have an alternative – creativity.